-The revised BEMP, incorporating the recommendations of the three year review and the subsequent GDE orientated review of the monitoring network, was presented to the Commonwealth Department of the Environment (DotE) in January 2014.
+The revised BEMP, incorporating the recommendations of the three year review and the subsequent GDE orientated review of the monitoring network, was presented to the Commonwealth Department of the Environment (DotE), former name of DAWE, in January 2014.
 This revised BOMP received in-principle approval and as a result, Seqwater appointed Jacobs in April 2014 to specify and manage the installation of the additional monitoring assets.